WNAC-TV (Boston): 1972–1982

 The RKO licensing difficulties over the next few years were accompanied by a drop in the ratings, caused by overall leadership instability with multiple general managers and news directors revolving in and out of 7 Bulfinch Place.
 WCVB's large-scale public service and news division remit, and a commitment to put the tarnished image of the former channel 5's licensee in the rear view, also easily overwhelmed WNAC.
 In 1979, the station hired its first female lead anchor, when Mary Richardson was hired to co-anchor the 11 p.m. broadcast.
 In 1980, Brad Holbrook was added as Henning's new co-anchor.
 Henning left the station in June 1981 after his four-year contract expired.

 During the 1970s and early 1980s, the station's news department suffered a number of blunders.
 During a December 1977 broadcast, anchor Jack Cole quipped sardonically that "We'll be back with more alleged news" following a report on how to chimney sweep in advance of the arrival of Santa Claus.
 On April 1, 1980, the station aired a news report that stated that Great Blue Hill in Milton, Massachusetts, was erupting.
 The story was an April Fools' joke, but the prank resulted in panic in Milton.
 The station's image was also tarnished by the arrests of reporter Charlene Mitchell for shoplifting and sports reporter Bob Gamere for drunk driving, as well as the revelation that former reporter Stephen Guptill falsely claimed two degrees on his resume.

+In mid-1981, the station formed an investigative-reporting unit dubbed "The Newsbreakers."
+It consisted of reporters Mike Taibbi and Bill Selby, and producer Paul Toomey.

 In the year leading up to RKO's sale of channel 7's assets to David Mugar after losing its licensing appeal, the station hired Susan Brady to co-anchor with Brad Holbrook.
 The changes did not cease during WNAC's remaining months.
 After RKO's loss of the WNAC license in 1980 was upheld by the Federal Court of Appeals for the District of Columbia, Brady left for a position in Los Angeles.
 She was quickly replaced by young weekend anchor Susan Burke, who worked with Holbrook both during the transition from RKO to New England Television and for the first months of the new ownership.